dreisicht/renderrob/Documentation.md

 If a property in the sheet gets marked yellow, this means, that a possible error is found.
 These are just warnings, so you still are able to start the job.
 In some cases it will work, in some it won't.

-Following things are being looked at:
+Following things are the most important ones being looked at:

 - Double occurrences of jobs
 - No render device selected
-- Both devices active, but no read only
-- Both devices active, but no placeholders
 - High quality animation, but no Animation Denoising
 - Animation Denoising, but exr is not selected
 - Single frame rendering (start and end frame have the same value), but Animation Denoising is activated